Oracle Park: 2010s

-On October 27 & 28, 2010, the Giants hosted the first two games of the World Series, beating the Texas Rangers in both games.
+On October 27 and 28, 2010, the Giants hosted the first two games of the World Series, beating the Texas Rangers in both games.
 They ultimately went on to win the series four games to one, their first championship since the team moved to San Francisco in 1958, though the clinching game was played at Rangers Ballpark in Arlington rather than at Oracle Park.

-On June 13, 2012, Matt Cain threw the 22nd perfect game in MLB history — and first in Giants history — against the Houston Astros.
+On June 13, 2012, Matt Cain threw the 22nd perfect game in MLB history—and first in Giants history—against the Houston Astros.

 Oracle Park hosted Games 1 and 2 of the 2012 World Series on October 24 and 25.
 The Giants beat the Detroit Tigers twice, 8–3 and 2–0 respectively.
 The Giants would go on to win the 2012 World Series in a four-game sweep at Comerica Park.

 The stadium hosted of the semifinal and final rounds of the 2013 World Baseball Classic on March 17–19.

 On July 23, 2013, due to a previous rain-out in Cincinnati, Oracle Park served as the "home" venue of the Cincinnati Reds for the second game of a doubleheader against the Giants.
 Giants manager Bruce Bochy won his 1,500th career game.

 On June 25, 2014, Tim Lincecum pitched the 3rd no-hitter at Oracle Park against the San Diego Padres in a 4–0 win.
 It was his 2nd no-hitter of his career, with both of them coming against the Padres.